movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ## New Definitions and Terms

+- **block-range** : a sequence of L2-blocks that are committed to on L1.
-- **validator** : A participant in the FFS protocol that is responsible for attesting to the correctness of block-rangees.
+- **validator** : A participant in the FFS protocol that is responsible for attesting to the correctness of block-ranges.
 - **attester** (deprecated): a validator
+- **acceptor** : A validator that is selected to accept block-ranges.
 - **postconfirmation** : a confirmation on L1, protected by a supermajority of stake
-- **acceptor** : A validator that is selected to accept block-rangees.
-- **block-range** : a batch of L2-blocks that are committed to on L1.

 #### Other

 - **block** : previously block-range was described as `block`.
 However the term `block` is also used in the context of `L1-blocks`, e.g. `block.timestamp` which refers to the L1-block time.

 ## Motivation

-We require an FFS protocol that is secure and efficient, yet simple in its initial design.
-By simplicity we mean that the validators only communicate with the L1-contract and not with each other.
+We require from the FFS protocol that it is secure and efficient, yet simple in its initial design.
+In order for the protocol to be kept simple validators only communicate to the L1-contract and not with each other.
 This is a key design decision to reduce the complexity of the protocol.

-Moreover, to facilitate predictable rewards, validators only commit.
-While the update of the state in the contract (the postconfirmation) is left to the role of the acceptor.
+Moreover, to facilitate predictable rewards, validators only perform the function of committing.
+While the update of the state in the contract (the _postconfirmation_) is left to the role of the acceptor.

 <!--
   The motivation section should include a description of any nontrivial problems the MIP solves.
 It should not describe how the MIP solves those problems.